James-PriestleyDev/Ancient-Egypt/README.md

 to become ignored by the PC.

 Debugged another issue when creating responsiveness with my website.
 I had issues with white- space inbetween the header and the main content due to a margin I had placed in to fix a previous issue.
-Removing this then removed the white-space on my website.
+Reducing the size of the margin-top removed this issue.

 ### REFERENCES ###